A Healthy Hartwick

 Students: Any student who expresses symptoms of COVID-19, regardless of vaccination status, must report these symptoms and obtain a COVID-19 rapid test at the Perrella Wellness Center.
 There will be no charge for this test.

-Masking for fully vaccinated students and employees:
+Masking for fully vaccinated students, employees or visitors:

 Hear directly from faculty and staff at Hartwick talk about why they chose to get vaccinated.